cornercorner

 c. choose the Default category and change that font name/size.

-that will then become the default for all other language/category choices, and
+that will then become the default for all other language/category choices, and one can

 further customize editors using that font as the default.